Twerking and Tearjerkers: Inside the Xscape and SWV Mother’s Day Verzuz Battle - E! Online

 Both groups gathered in Atlanta for the annual Mother's Day 2021 edition of Verzuz, a tradition that began last year with neo-soul queens Erykah Badu and Jill Scott.

 The ladies of Xscape—Kandi Burruss, Tameka "Tiny" Harris, LaTocha Scott and Tamika Scott—hail from Atlanta and were discovered in 1993 by mega producer Jermaine Dupri, who immediately signed them as the first act on his newly formed label So So Def.
-Meanwhile, SWV (aka Sisters with Voices), is comprised of New York City's Tamara "Taj" Johnson, Leanne "Lelee" Lyons and Cheryl "Coko" Gamble.
+Meanwhile, SWV (a.k.a Sisters with Voices), is comprised of New York City's Tamara "Taj" Johnson, Leanne "Lelee" Lyons and Cheryl "Coko" Gamble.
 The trio were school friends who all grew up singing in church.

 As viewers waited for the show to start, Salt-N-Pepa alum DJ Spinderella and DJ AONE played throwback tunes like Tevin Campbell's "Can We Talk" and Glenn Close's personal jam "Da Butt."